-- it monitors compliance with corporate social responsibility rules, as well as the evolution of legislation and national and international best practices on the subject; - it makes proposals to the Board of Directors regarding sustainability strategies and the sustainability Plan, monitoring their implementation on the basis of the objectives set in the Plan itself and assesses whether they should be updated at the end of each financial year; - it monitors the consistency of Inwit's objectives and management with environmental, social and corporate sustainability criteria (ESG), as well as sustainable finance initiatives, the Company's positioning in sustainability indexes and the non-profit strategies of the Company.
+- it monitors compliance with corporate social responsibility rules, as well as the evolution of legislation and national and international best practices on the subject; - it makes proposals to the Board of Directors regarding sustainability strategies and the sustainability Plan, monitoring their implementation on the basis of the objectives set in the Plan itself and assesses whether they should be updated at the end of each financial year; - it monitors the consistency of INWIT's objectives and management with environmental, social and corporate sustainability criteria (ESG), as well as sustainable finance initiatives, the Company's positioning in sustainability indexes and the non-profit strategies of the Company.

-In 2022, the Committee held 7 meetings lasting an average of 2 hours and 15 minutes with an attendance rate of 93.1% (100% for independent directors).
+In 2023, the Committee held 7 meetings lasting an average of 1 hour and 40 minutes with an attendance rate of 89% (100% for independent directors).

-In 2023, 7 meetings are planned and, as of the date of this Report, 2 meetings have been held.
+In 2024, 6 meetings are planned and, as of the date of this Report, 2 meetings have been held.

-The activities carried out in 2022 included, inter alia: checking the state of progress of the 2022 Sustainability Plan and the updating of the Sustainability Plan; participation in the definition of the materiality matrix for the purposes of non-financial reporting and the structure of the integrated sustainability report with the NFS; identifying the sustainability objectives proposed to the Nomination and Remuneration Committee for inclusion in the 2023 MBO scorecard of the General manager and the new share ownership incentive plan; monitoring of the ESG rating assigned to INWIT.
+The activities carried out in 2023 included, inter alia: checking the progress of the 2023 Sustainability Plan and updating the same; participation in defining the structure of the integrated sustainability report with the NFS and Integrated Financial statements; identifying the sustainability objectives proposed to the Nomination and Remuneration Committee for inclusion in the 2024 MBO scorecard of the General manager and the new LTI cycle; monitoring of the ESG rating assigned to INWIT and activities in the Diversity & Inclusion area.